moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 ⚠️ This service is in beta ⚠️

-Create a Derived Table is a tool for creating persistent derived tables in Athena.
+Create a Derived Table is a tool for creating persistent tables in Athena.
 Read on to find out more or get in touch at the [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) channel.

 ## Overview